faelion/True-Fighters/README.md

 Open the Lobby Scene in Unity and press Play.
 Enter example values (127.0.0.1, 9050, Player1) and click Join.
-(Editor will play the rol of the server and client) The open the build and enter the values (127.0.0.1, 9050, Player2).
+(Editor will play the rol of the server and client) Then open the build and enter the values (127.0.0.1, 9050, Player2).
 (Build will play the rol of a client)

 Verify that:
 The client scene loads successfully.